PLPAcademy/day-3-assignment-Calvette57/README.md

 B) dart --check
 C) dart --verify
 D) dart --version
+D) dart --version

+This command will display the installed Dart SDK version, confirming that Dart is correctly installed and accessible from your terminal.

 3. What is the next step after downloading and extracting the Flutter SDK on Linux?